workwork/menu/README.md

 ###4.
 Create a pull request to this repo

-When the PR is approoved you will see your menu theme appear at the screens in our bar
+When the PR is approved you will see your menu theme appear at the screens in our bar